City, state health departments investigating food-poisoning cases after 'Best of Baltimore' party

 The health department has sent out a survey to attendees to try to track down the source of the illness.
 But WJZ was told that four restaurants were left off of that list.

-"Somebody should take accountability whether its compensation [or] a refund," De Lara said.
+"Somebody should take accountability whether its compensation, a refund," De Lara said.

 for more features.